-Four times more men are diagnosed with bladder cancer than women and the median age of diagnosis is 73 years old1.
-Bladder cancer is the 6th most common form of cancer in the US1.
-In 2022 there will be 81,190 new cases1.
+Bladder cancer is the 4th most common form of cancer in men in the US.
+Four times more men are diagnosed with bladder cancer than women.
+The median age of diagnosis is 73 years old1.
+In 2023 there will be 82,290 new cases1.

-75% of bladder cancer is non-muscle invasive bladder cancer (NMIBC) and 25% is classified as muscle invasive bladder cancer (MIBC)3.
+75% of bladder cancer is non-muscle invasive bladder cancer (NMIBC) and 25% is classified as muscle invasive bladder cancer (MIBC).

-Bladder cancer is a highly recurrent and progressive disease that is costly to the health care system because of the intense follow up schedule2,3.
+Bladder cancer is a highly recurrent and progressive disease that is costly to the health care system because of the intense follow up schedule.

 Staging of Bladder Cancer:

 Patients with high-grade NMIBC, are treated with surgical removal of their lesions and intravesical treatment with BCG2.
 There is a great need for a local, well tolerated, and effective bladder preserving option for patients with intermediate risk as well as high risk BCG unresponsive NMIBC.
 In 70% of patients with BCG unresponsive disease, BCG fails to treat the disease.
-The only FDA approved therapeutic options that are available are Valrubicin, which received approval in 1998, but reported low response rates and durability of response.
-In 2020, KEYTRUDA® a received approval it’s a systemic treatment; however, has not been widely adopted due to unfavorable toxicity.
-This leaves patients only treatment option being bladder removal (cystectomy).
+FDA approved therapeutic options that are available are Valrubicin and KEYTRUDA® A ADSTILADRIN® C was approved by the FDA in December 2022, but it is not currently available.
+Valrubicin received approval in 1998, but reported low response rates and durability of response.
+In 2020, KEYTRUDA® A, a systemic treatment received approval, however, it has not been widely adopted due to unfavorable toxicity.
+This leaves most patients with their only treatment option being bladder removal (cystectomy).
 Cystectomy is associated with negative outcomes, mortality, and a reduced quality of life4,5,6,7.
 Ninety (90) days following discharge after cystectomy, 80% of patients have complications and 37% of those are major complications7.
 There is a 20%-30% readmissions rate within 30 days, a 3%-4% morbidity rate at 90 days following cystectomy.
 In fact, only 6% of eligible patients with BCG unresponsive disease undergo a cystectomy, with high-grade T1 disease4,5,6,7.
 Patients report preferring bladder preservation, and in many cases due to co-morbid conditions, are not eligible for such a demanding surgery3.
-For more information on bladder cancer go to Bladder Cancer Advocacy Network at www.BCAN.org
+For more information on bladder cancer go to Bladder Cancer Advocacy Network at www.BCAN.org.

 In Studies in patients with BCG unresponsive NMIBC: